cristinagf/ai_ml_study_resources/dnn_pytorch/module4/README.md

     -  p is now a hyperparameter.
 If too low, we risk overfitting.
 Too large, risks underfitting.
     -  In general, dropout is applied after the non-linear activation function.
 However, when using ReLUs, dropout is applied before the activation for computational efficiency (e.g., when using nn.Sequential).

+  4. Dropout for Overfitting prevention: Dropout Regression
-  4. Initialization
+  5. Initialization
-  5. Gradient descent with Momentum
+  6. Gradient descent with Momentum
-  6. Batch Normalization
+  7. Batch Normalization

 ## Relevant concepts